Which Oat Milk Is The Best? 13 Milks Rated

 Ethics-wise, it’s complicated.
 In 2020, Oatly sold a stake in the company to Blackstone, a private equity group.
 However, Less Waste Laura linked Blackstone to a controversial Brazilian infrastructure investment that has been accused of contributing to deforestation in the Amazon.

 Blackstone has denied having all links to deforestation.
-However, notwithstanding that accusation, Blackstone’s CEO Stephen Schwarzman has been a prominent Wall Street supporter of Donald Trump, donating $3m to support the president’s re-election.
+However, notwithstanding that accusation, Blackstone’s CEO Stephen Schwarzman has been a prominent Wall Street supporter of Donald Trump, donating millions of dollars to Trump’s political campaigns.
 It certainly leaves a bad taste in your mouth.

 Provamel

-Whilst all of Provamel’s products are organic and GMO-free, Provamel, has since 2016 been owned by Danone.
-This ownership is troubling.
-Read more in the Alpro section of this guide to best oat milk, if you want to know more about Danone.
+Whilst all of Provamel’s products are organic and GMO-free, Provamel has since 2016 been owned by Danone.
+This ownership is troubling, as Danone is one of the biggest retailers of dairy products and bottled water.

 Provitamil

-I bought a carton of Provitamil (£1.69 for one litre) when my local shop was all out of all other brands of oat milk.
-This should really have been a sign that perhaps this brand of oat milk was not up to scratch.
+I bought a carton of Provitamil (£1.50 for one litre) when my local shop was out of all other brands of oat milk.
+This should have been a sign that perhaps this brand of oat milk was not up to scratch.
 But what can I say, when the choice was this or black tea then there are always tough decisions to be made.

+I should have trusted my instincts.
 I found Provitamil watery and weak.
 You could pour in a quarter of a carton and it wouldn’t change the colour of the tea.
 I switched to mint tea during this sad time, because I could not bear this milk.
+I think I ended up pouring it down the drain, as no one else wanted to use it either.

 Provitamil is made in the UK and is part of the Drinks Brokers Ltd portfolio of brands.
 Within Drinks Brokers Ltd’s portfolio is their own brand cows milk and Springwise Bottled Water.
 If you’re looking for vegan milk that doesn’t support the dairy industry or the bottled water industry, then I’m afraid it’s not this one.